LuisGC/blog/content/blog/2019/02/fosdem-2019-sunday.md

 He created a set of tools to validate calculated routes, comparing them to the actual traject of the drivers.
 Using a basic code of colors is easy to check what streets are used in what direction, what turns are abnormally avoided, etc. With this tool, they can notice very fast changes like blocked roads with constructions or reversed streets (temporal or definitive).
 In order to have reliable data the tracks are as fresh as possible.

-{{< image classes="image" src="https://farm8.staticflickr.com/7899/46345062655_1c2027a561_k.jpg" title="FOSDEM 2019 - Ilya Zverev with a visualization of gpx tracks in different colors depending on the angle" >}}
+{{< image classes="image" src="https://farm8.staticflickr.com/7899/46345062655_1c2027a561_k.jpg" title="FOSDEM 2019 - Ilya Zverev with a visualization of gpx tracks in different colors depending on the angle" cc-license="by-nc-sa" >}}

 He gave some ideas for himself or for others to start similar projects: checking highway classification, missing turn restrictions, speed limits, etc.